We would always advise you to seek appropriate religious advice, but the following facts may help:

 However there is an alternative available, children from the age of 6 months onwards can be vaccinated via the injected Quadrivalent flu jab which does not contain any gelatin.

-At Fleet Street Clinic, we offer both Nasal and injected flu jabs for children and young adults.
 We are happy to discuss this prior to vaccination if you have any concerns.